near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 sidebar_label: How to issue your own token (ERC20)
 ---

-# How to write contracts that talk to each other

 ## Introduction

 At some point you might want to call functions on existing contracts.
 This is called a _cross contract call_.
 There are plenty of reasons to do this: